The Big One (George Strait song)

 "The Big One" is a song written by Gerry House and Devon O'Day, and recorded by American country music artist George Strait.
-It was released in October 1994 as the lead single from his album Lead On.
+It was released in September 1994 as the lead single from his album Lead On.
 The song reached number one on the Billboard Hot Country Songs chart and number 4 on the Canadian RPM Country Tracks chart.
 It was his 26th number-one hit in the United States.

-Content

-The song is an uptempo, in which the narrator is a man falling in love.
-He knows he’s in for the big one now because he is falling in love.

 Chart performance

 "The Big One" debuted on the U.S. Billboard Hot Country Singles & Tracks for the week of October 8, 1994.